DagmawiIsaiah/DagmawiIsaiah/README.md

 # Hi there 👋, I'm Dagmawi Esayas (Isaiah)!

-Give me a week and let me work for free to show you my performance then we'll talk about contract.
+### Give me a week to prove myself then we'll talk about contract.

 Welcome to my GitHub!
 I'm a **Programmer**, **Developer**, **UI/UX designer**, and **Engineer** I thrive on turning ideas into impactful digital experiences.
 Whether it's designing intuitive interfaces, developing robust systems.
 ---